SoftUni/Programming-Basics-Book-Python-EN/chapter-05-loops.md

 #### Hints and Guidelines

 We read the input numbers **in pairs**.
-For each pair we calculate its **the sum**.
+For each pair, we calculate its **sum**.
 While reading the input pairs, for each pair except the first one, we must calculate **the difference compared to the previous one**.
 To do that, we need to store as a separate variable the sum of the previous pair.
 Finally, we find the **largest difference ** between two pairs.
 If it is **0**, print **"Yes"** + the value, otherwise print - **"No"** + the difference.

 #### Testing in The Judge System

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/1053#11](https://judge.softuni.org/Contests/Practice/Index/1053#11).

-## Lab: Graphic and Web Applications
+## Lab: Graphics and Web Applications

-In the current chapter we learned about **loops** as a programming construction that allows to repeat a particular action or a group of actions multiple times.
+In the current chapter, we learned about **loops** as a programming construction that allows repeating a particular action or a group of actions multiple times.
 Now let's play with them.
 To do that, we will draw some figures that will consist of a large number made up of repeating graphical elements, but this time we will not do it on the console, but in a graphical environment using "**turtle graphics**".
 It will be interesting.
 And it is not hard at all.
 Try it!

 ### Problem: Turtle Graphics GUI Application